llms-heart-mir/tutorial/book/intro.md

 ## Scope

 This book is written in the perspective of music AI.

-The intro (Chapter 1) would be general and succinct.
+1. Chapter 1, "Large Language Models", would be general and succinct.
 I'll outsource a lot by simply sharing links so that you decide the depth and breadth of your study.

-As a music AI person, you'll find the later chapters more interesting.
+2. Chapter 2, "LLM as a Tool with Common Sense" is where I introduce some existing works and my suggestions on how to use LLMs for MIR research.
+3. Chapter 3, "Multimodal LLMs", provides a summary about how we can incorporate multimodal data into LLMs.
+4. Chapter 4, "Weakness of LLMs for MIR", presents some limitations the current LLMs have in the context of MIR research.
+5. Chapter 5, "Finale", is just a single page of my parting words.

 Ok, then..